eeyang92/sequelize-this/README.md

 	export default classToSequelizeSchema(new User())
 	```
 - Note: Instead of a method called `associate` there is a method called `modifySchema`, since you can do anything to the schema object in this method.
 This is relevant if you wish to initialize Sequelize yourself, instead of using the provided `initializeSequelize` function

-### `initializeSequelize(sequelize, schemaDir): Promise`
+	- In fact, a method called `associate` is indeed created behind the scenes, but this may change in the future

-- Currently does not support subdirectories (TODO)
+### `initializeSequelize(sequelize: Sequelize, schemaDir: string): Promise<Sequelize.Sequelize>`
 - Allow support for custom filters for model files (TODO)
-- Will load all .js files in the defined schema directory
+- Will load all .js files in the defined schema directory (and subdirectories)
 	- Import strategy follows the guideline set in the Sequelize docs: [http://sequelize.readthedocs.io/en/1.7.0/articles/express/](http://sequelize.readthedocs.io/en/1.7.0/articles/express/)
 - Will set an exportable singleton variable called `connection` that you can import from any file
 - Returns a promise once all schemas are loaded